elyerrlabs/laravel-runtime/README.md

 Laravel Runtime is **not a Laravel replacement**.

-It is a **control layer** that allows you to:
+It is a **control and constraint layer** that allows you to:

-- Expose only what your system needs
+- Expose only what your runtime requires
 - Keep developer ergonomics familiar
-- Prevent framework sprawl in modular applications
+- Avoid framework sprawl in modular systems
-- Build long-lived architectures on top of Laravel
+- Build long-lived, maintainable architectures on top of Laravel

 ---